mit-han-lab/tinyengine/reference/README.md

 - Enter the application directory and compile the code with an optimization option.
 Available options:
   - NAIVE: basic implementation.
-  - UNROLL: with loop unrolling.
+  - UNROLL_TILING: with loop unrolling and tiling.
   - REORDERING: with loop reordering (TODO).
   - MULTITHREADING: with multithreading (TODO).
   - SIMD: with simd (TODO).